-The United States is investigating the threat of military drones that could be sent from Cuba against the Guantanamo Naval Base, U.S. military vessels, and possibly Key West, Florida, just 90 miles from Havana.
+The United States is investigating the threat of military drones that could be sent from Cuba against the Guantanamo Naval Base, U.S. military ships, and possibly Key West, Florida, just 90 miles from Havana.

 The drones, described as having "variable capabilities," have been stored in strategic locations throughout the Island, according to U.S. officials.